Visionatrix/Visionatrix/README.md

 # AIMediaWizard

-**AI**-driven media creation and editing, with a user-friendly UI and a backend API for integration with third-party services.
+**AI-driven** media creation and editing with a friendly UI and a backend API for integration with third-party services.

 This platform ensures effortless deployment and management of AI-powered, secure workflows, tailor-made for the efficient processing of images and videos.